poproar/Barnabas-Instructors-Guide/ngss/index.md

 - *NOTE*: teacher must create an onshape.com account ahead of time for the entire class to use.
 All students will need access to the password.
 - Computer mouse for each device (ideal, but optional)
 - Whiteboard or poster (for posting the class onshape.com username and password)

 ___

+## Lesson Plans:
+Keep multiple: ways of representation, ways of action and expression, and methods of engagement in mind.
+Welcome students to the community building environment (ie. students sitting in a circle)
+Describe the goal of today: using C.A.D. to design the front plate of the robot
+Review the four parts of a robot and how it relates to the human body
+Anticipatory set (10 minutes): hand everyone a block or geometric shape and teach the vocabulary words: axis, rotate, translate, zoom
+Students hold the shape in their hands with the top and bottom faces of the object between the thumb and index finger to create the axis
+Students rotate the object on the axis by 90, 180, 270 degrees
+Students change the perspective by rotating the hand that is holding the object (looking at the object from the top or bottom of the axis)
+Physically bring the object closer to farther away from the face to imitate zooming in and out on the screen
+Quick 2-minute discussion of how the perspective changes and checking for understanding
+Ask students to go to the website: www.onshape.com and follow instructions on the student worksheet
+Post the username and password to the class onshape.com account
+Show the students how to Right Click (R-Click) on the devices that they will use
+If you would like the students to name their public copies of the template with something other than "BARNABAS-BOT 2.2 [First and Last Name]," let them know your   preferred naming convention before/when they get to Step 4 on the worksheet.
+Give students 35 minutes to work following the instructions on the worksheet
+Remind students to save their file and reconvene.
+If they are not finished, they have the entire next lesson to complete the task.
+Closing circle/debrief - Discuss the EQ of the day.

+___